 The corresponding recipe in the Good Eats cookbook dutifully lists "1 1/2 pounds ground shepherd" among the ingredients for shepherd's pie (with a note suggesting ground lamb or mutton as a substitute should shepherd be unavailable).

 Unfortunate Implications: In "Roll Call" Alton not-so-subtly implies that the women's liberation movement is responsible for the downfall of American home-made family cuisine.

 He usually opens up his "American Classics" episodes with a very Eagleland-ish rant.

-Neither of the above should be all that shocking considering Alton Brown is known to be a very conservative Christian.
+Neither of the above should be all that shocking considering Alton Brown is known to be very conservative.